1965 Palm Sunday tornado outbreak: Pittsfield–Grafton–Strongsville, Ohio

 Shortly after 11:00 p.m.
 CDT (04:00 UTC), a tornado touched down in Lorain County, Ohio, and headed east-northeastward.
 Around 11:12 p.m.
 CDT (04:12 UTC), the 1/4 mi tornado struck Pittsfield, Ohio, then located at the junction of Ohio State Route 303 and Ohio State Road 58.
 Of the settlement's 50 residents, the tornado killed seven.
-The tornado also killed two motorists whose arrival in town coincided with the tornado's.
+The tornado also killed two motorists whose arrival in town coincided with the tornadoes.
 According to the U.S. Weather Bureau Office (WBO) in Cleveland, Ohio, the tornado produced "total" devastation as it struck Pittsfield.
 The tornado destroyed 12 homes, six of which "literally vanished," along with a combined gas station/grocery store, a pair of churches, and the town hall.
 The tornado also toppled a statue at a Civil War monument, but the concrete base of the statue remained standing.

 After ravaging Pittsfield, the tornado damaged 200 homes in and near Grafton, some of which indicated F2-level intensity.
 A total of 17 homes were severely damaged in nearby LaGrange and Columbia Station.
 As the tornado reached the Cleveland metropolitan area, it diverged into two paths about a 1/2 mi apart.
 Several witnesses also saw two funnels merging into one, similar to the Midway–Dunlap tornadoes.
 Large trees situated 50 ft apart were found to have been felled in opposite directions.
 The tornado displayed borderline-F5-level damage in northernmost Strongsville.
 There, 18 homes were leveled, some of which were cleanly swept from their foundations, and 50 others were severely damaged in town.
 Damages amounted to at least $5 million and are officially listed as $50 million.
 Grazulis classified the tornado as an F5, but it is officially rated F4.